darakian/darakian.github.io/_posts/2017-11-23-playstation-video.md

 ![Look at those arms!](https://i.imgur.com/mqoBUu8.jpg)

-Ok maybe the basic models haven't aged so well, but the the FMV sequences had better lighting, more detailed models, etc... and despite the low resolution they still look good today.
+Ok maybe the basic models haven't aged so well, but the the FMV sequences had better lighting, more detailed models, etc... and despite the low resolution they still look ok today.

 ![Just sleeping](https://i.imgur.com/THiW2gs.jpg)